VfL Wolfsburg

 Verein für Leibesübungen Wolfsburg e.
 V., commonly known as VfL Wolfsburg (/de/), is a German professional sports club based in Wolfsburg, Lower Saxony.
 The club grew out of a multi-sports club for Volkswagen workers in the city of Wolfsburg.
 It is best known for its football department, but other departments include badminton, handball and athletics.

-The men's professional football team play in the Bundesliga, the top tier of the German football league system.
+The men’s team plays in the 2.
+Bundesliga.
 Wolfsburg have won the Bundesliga once in their history, in the 2008–09 season, the DFB-Pokal in 2015 and the DFL-Supercup in 2015.

 Professional football is run by the spin-off organization VfL Wolfsburg-Fußball GmbH, a wholly owned subsidiary of the Volkswagen Group.
-Since 2002, Wolfsburg's stadium is the Volkswagen Arena.
+Since 2002, Wolfsburg's stadium has been the Volkswagen Arena.

 History

 Foundation

 The city of Wolfsburg was established on 1 July 1938 under the name Stadt des KdF-Wagens bei Fallersleben to accommodate workers for the newly constructed Volkswagen factory, which was intended to produce the KdF-Wagen—later known as the Volkswagen Beetle.
 The adjacent factory and town were part of a broader initiative to create an affordable car for the German populace during the Third Reich.

 The first football club associated with the Volkswagen plant was BSG Volkswagenwerk Stadt des KdF-Wagen, a typical works team of the era.
 This team competed in the Gauliga Osthannover, the top division of regional football, during the 1943–44 and 1944–45 seasons.

 Following the end of World War II, a new club was formed on 12 September 1945, initially named VSK Wolfsburg.
 The team adopted green and white as its colors, a tradition that continues to this day.
 According to club lore, local youth coach Bernd Elberskirch provided ten green jerseys, and white shorts were fashioned from donated bed sheets sewn by local women.

 On 15 December 1945, the club faced a significant setback when all but one of its players left to join the newly formed 1.
 FC Wolfsburg.
 The sole remaining player, Josef Meyer, collaborated with Willi Hilbert to rebuild the team by recruiting new members.
 The reorganised club adopted the name VfL Wolfsburg, with VfL standing for Verein für Leibesübungen, which translates to "Club for Physical Exercise."

 Within a year, VfL Wolfsburg secured the local Gifhorn championship.
 In late November 1946, the club played a friendly match against the prominent Gelsenkirchen team Schalke 04 at the Volkswagen-owned stadium, marking its emergence as the company's officially supported team.